revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/HTML.md

 The primary difference between div and span tag is their default behavior.
 By default, a `<div>` is a block-level-element and a `<span>` is an inline element.

-`<div>` is a block level element which means it will render it on it's own line with a width of a 100% of the parent element.
+`<div>` is a block level element which means it will render it on its own line with a width of a 100% of the parent element.
-`<span>` is an inline element which means it will render on the same line as the previous element, if it is also an inline element, and it's width will be determined by it's content.
+`<span>` is an inline element which means it will render on the same line as the previous element, if it is also an inline element, and it's width will be determined by its content.

 ```HTML
 <div>Demo Text, with <span>some other</span> text.</div>